Bring evidence or witnesses

 It can help to plan out and make notes about what you want to say to the judge.
 You can read from your notes in court, if you need to.
 Read over the court papers in your case and write out anything else you want the judge to know.
 Focus on the facts and details that support your side of the story.

 Go over any documents you got from the other side

-If the other side served you with papers, make sure you go over the papers and understand what they are asking for and arguing in the case (their allegations).
-The judge will give you an opportunity to weigh in on the other side's arguments.
-Think about and write down how you want to defend against their arguments.
+If the other side served you with papers, make sure to read them.
+If you don't understand what the other side is asking for, contact your local Self-Help Center.
+The judge will give you an opportunity to agree or disagree with the other side's arguments.
+If you don't agree, make notes about how you want to defend against the other side's arguments.

 Make arrangements beforehand